 Generally speaking, most divorce attorneys in Massachusetts charge hundreds of dollars per hour.
-This means that the total cost of a divorce can be anywhere from $6,000 to $13,000 or more.
+This means the total cost of a divorce can be anywhere from $6,000 to $13,000 or more.
 But as you will see, there are many ways in which you might be able to reduce or even eliminate these costs.

 Your Spouse May be Ordered to Pay Your Legal Fees